Crash Course in Risk Management

 Derivatives funding is probably the most underrated issue in finance.
-When practitioners trade in-and-out of products such as swaps, options and swaptions they don’t put much effort in understanding the mechanism of funding the transactions (rightfully, as they shouldn’t), But the mechanism itself is the bedrock of financial markets.
-Up until 2008 GFC the day-to-day funding was a given, with many derivatives traded as non-collateralized derivatives (meaning that the parties didn’t post daily collateral against the mark-to market), and collateralized derivatives were discounted at the LIBOR rate.
+When practitioners trade in-and-out of products such as swaps, options, and swaptions they don’t put much effort into understanding the mechanism of funding the transactions (rightfully, as they shouldn’t), But the mechanism itself is the bedrock of financial markets.
+Up until 2008 GFC, the day-to-day funding was a given, with many derivatives traded as non-collateralized derivatives (meaning that the parties didn’t post daily collateral against the mark-to-market), and collateralized derivatives were discounted at the LIBOR rate.
 Both issues were found to be extremely risky for banks in the aftermath of Lehman Brothers’ collapse.
-As banks were unwilling to lend each other and trade with each other without assurances in case of a default, the spread between the LIBOR and OIS (overnight Index Swap), aka LOIS spread, spiked to 350bp.
+As banks were unwilling to lend each other and trade with each other without assurances in case of a default, the spread between the LIBOR and OIS (Overnight Index Swap), aka LOIS spread, spiked to 350bp.

-That spread reflected the fear banks had lending each other without substantial risk premium .
-While the entire subject of margin and collateral agreements is far too deep for this post, it’s important to understand the risks that involve with funding leveraged products, as the entire market microstructure is driven, at the end of the day, by the funding cost of the trading business.
+That spread reflected the fear banks had lending each other without substantial risk premium.
+While the entire subject of margin and collateral agreements is far too deep for this post, it’s important to understand the risks that involve funding leveraged products, as the entire market microstructure is driven, at the end of the day, by the funding cost of the trading business.

 To remedy the funding risk of the derivatives business banks use FVA (Funding Valuation Adjustment), which accounts for the cost of uncollateralized derivatives.
 In short, FVA can be thought as the difference between the hedging cost difference between uncollateralized trade and the collateralized hedge in the interdealer market.

-Hopefully this blog-post gave you some food for thoughts.
+Hopefully, this blog post gave you some food for thought.